 Rates will increase on January 1st after age increases to the next bracket.
+Rates for optional spouse life are based on the spouse's age.

 Evidence Of Insurability (EOI): Insurance companies are able to request that employees and dependents provide medical information (Evidence of Insurability) when application for Supplemental Life occurs after 31 days of your initial benefit eligibility as a new hire and/or when the amount applied for exceeds specific maximums.
-When Evidence of Insurability applies, you and/or your dependents will need to complete a "Statement of Health" and submit it for review and approval.
+When EOI applies, you and/or your dependents will need to complete a "Statement of Health" and submit it for review and approval.

-Portability and Conversion: Portability and conversion are available if your eligibility or employment with Wesleyan University ends, portability allows you to continue your term life coverage while the conversion option allows you to convert your term life policy into an individual whole life policy.
+Portability and Conversion: Portability and conversion are available if your eligibility or employment with Wesleyan ends, portability allows you to continue your term life coverage while the conversion option allows you to convert your term life policy into an individual whole life policy.